sannansaleem/UFT-Capstone-team9/README.md

 Our data base cnfiguration has takes steps as subsequently;

 #### <ins>Base Database Configuration</ins>
+once our data was stored and accumulated over MS excel, we were able to trore within a pandas dataframe and use amazon webservices to create an AWS RDS instance along with S3 buckets to store our information over a cloud SAAS in the following manner:

 - Created AWS Relational Database instance.
 - Configured inbound rules for connection.